2015 Annual Meeting

 We hope that scholars who participate in the meeting will bring a broad range of additional questions and approaches to issues raised by a focus on crossing borders.
 Although the ESS particularly encourages submissions related to this year’s theme, we welcome submissions on all sociological topics, drawing on all methods and formats, including:

-- Individual papers (please include abstracts of 250 words or less; longer drafts are also welcome via email to the program committee)
+- Individual papers (please include abstracts of 250 words or less)

 - Wholly constituted sessions (with names and affiliations of all presenters)